luci/recipes-py/README.recipes.md

-    Default is the current realm used in buildbucket. location_tags_file (str): path to the file that contains test location tags in JSON format.
+    Default is the current realm used in buildbucket. location_tags_file (str): path to the file that contains test location tags in JSON format. require_build_inv(bool): flag to control if the build is required to have an invocation.
 ### *recipe_modules* / [runtime](/recipe_modules/runtime)

 #### **class [RuntimeApi](/recipe_modules/runtime/api.py#8)([RecipeApi](/recipe_engine/recipe_api.py#875)):**